...

 • Belafill is an FDA-approved PMMA filler

-How to Prepare for Dermal Fillers
+How to Prepare for a Dermal Filler Appointment

 Typically, dermal fillers are non-surgical treatments that take place during office visits.
 These injection treatments usually start with consultations, where you meet with your dermatologist and discuss the results and any queries or concerns you may have regarding the dermal filler procedure.